Tuesday, 25 November 2025

 Sentimentality aside, the album has its venomous moments too.
 The bluntest lyric on the record, 'lie to me babe and I'll end you', punctuated with the cocking and subsequent firing of a shotgun, also happens to be my personal favourite.
 This is taken from Madeline, the song where we see the Lily Allen from MySpace, at her gutsiest and coldest, adopting an active role rather than a reactive, passive one.
 So many of her lyrics are about working out her feelings and recounting conversations, the kind of introspection that is inevitable in the throes of a break-up, but here she's pursuing, acting on her intuition and sparking a streak of revolt in a sea of contemplation.
 By the time we get to the final track, Fruityloop, Allen has come to terms with her disillusionment, and a full circle moment occurs when she finally has the revelation that 'it's not me, it's you', to quote the title of her second studio album.

 After much debate, I settled on placing the title track and Beg For Me at the bottom.
 Though the song West End Girl contains the crucial, tangibly awkward and damning 'phone call' where the realisation sets in for both Allen and the listener, the song until that point is admittedly a bit plain and one-dimensional.
 Beg For Me is one of the severer sounding tracks, the pizzicato coming across much more hostile alongside the frosty sampling of Lumidee's Never Leave You - this track would certainly be a missing puzzle piece if it were absent, but its less exploratory and anecdotal format gives it more of a cookie-cutter materialisation compared to the rest of the album.
 The most difficult song to score was Ruminating which could be placed first just as easily as last, depending on what aspect of the song most compels me at the time.
-As it goes, I've averaged it out at dead centre, weighing its whirlwind stream-of-consciousness highs again at its generic, bludgeoned-over-the-head-with-autotune lows.
+As it goes, I've averaged it out at dead centre, weighing its whirlwind stream-of-consciousness highs against its generic, bludgeoned-over-the-head-with-autotune lows.
 It is an aural assault, but in the best way possible, considering that it possesses pretty much every trait I despise in modern pop music.

 I've written all that and I've still hardly touched on several of the most memorable and profound instances, of which there are several many across the record.
 Lily Allen has done a superb job at hitting everything an artist can hit with a work about a break-up.
 Condense the story of an entire multiple-year-long experience down into a collection of 14 songs?
 Check.
 Remain cerebral enough to catch every emotions in the moment even while in the midst of turbulence and numbness?
 Check.
 Harness those emotions to create a concise but poignant body of directly conveyed and digestible content?
 Check.